wpmetabox/docsv2/docs/tutorials/create-online-reservation-form.md

 **Note**:

-* 'theme-script': this name is the one you created, please pay attention that you must set it be the same in both lines;
+* `'theme-script'`: this name is the one you created, please pay attention that you must set it be the same in both lines;
-* 'ReservationParams' and 'ajaxURL' are from url : ReservationParams'.ajaxURL, you can change them, but do it at both.
+* `'ReservationParams'` and `'ajaxURL'` are from url : `ReservationParams'.ajaxURL`, you can change them, but do it at both.

 That’s all for the fields.